Swinfen Hall is a men’s prison and young offender institution (YOI) in the village of Swinfen, Staffordshire.

 Security and safeguarding

-Every person at Swinfen Hall has a right to feel safe.
+Every prisoner at Swinfen Hall has a right to feel safe.
 The staff are responsible for their safeguarding and welfare at all times.

 All safeguarding processes are overseen by the Staffordshire and Stoke-on-Trent Adult Safeguarding Partnership Board.